 Also, be careful not to accidentally lean on the saw to the left or right as you cut with a jigsaw because this will make the cut edge turn out unsquare.
 Practice cutting on some thick scrap wood to get a feel for the saw if using a jigsaw is new to you.

 A handsaw is a perfectly good option for cutting a door, and the presence of masking tape along the cut line will eliminate (or greatly reduce) chipping.
 My least favourite choice of tool for door trimming is a hand-held circular saw.
-The chipping hazard is high with this tool, so be sure to clamp a piece of 1/2″ to 3/4″-thick scrap wood along the cut line to support the surface of the door and prevent (or at least reduce) splintering.
+The chipping hazard is very high with this tool, so be sure to clamp a piece of 1/2″ to 3/4″-thick scrap wood along the cut line to support the surface of the door and prevent (or at least reduce) splintering.
 Regardless of how you cut your door, use some sandpaper wrapped around a block of wood to round the sharp, fresh, cut edges of the door.
+This will prevent splintering later, during use.

 Hang the door on its hinges again, and swing it through the full range of travel.
 If it hits the floor anywhere because the floor is higher in one spot than others (not unusual), lay a pencil flat on the floor and slide its tip along the door face to scribe a new and higher line for trimming again in the location.
 If there’s only a tiny amount of rubbing in one spot, use a belt sander spinning an 80-grit abrasive to remove wood.
 This is slower than a saw, but excellent and splinter-free for eliminating small areas of interference.